coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/LedgerNanoXTroubleshooting/NanoXLostPIN.md

 ## Instructions

-Forgot your PIN code?
+### Forgot Your PIN Code?

-1. After three incorrect PIN code entries, Ledger hardware wallets [reset to factory settings](https://support.ledger.com/hc/en-us/articles/360019095214), erasing the private keys from their secure storage.
+1. After three incorrect PIN code entries, Ledger hardware wallets reset to factory settings, erasing the private keys from their secure storage.
-2. After the reset, simply [restore the device](https://support.ledger.com/hc/articles/360015132494) from your recovery phrase.
+2. After the reset, simply **[restore the device]** from your recovery phrase.
 3. Choose a new PIN code during the restoration process.